Abdul Khaliq (athlete): Personal life and death

 Coming from a family of athletes, Khaliq's younger brother Abdul Malik also was an athlete.
 Khaliq was held as a prisoner of war in India after the 1971 war.
 In recognition of his athletic achievements, the Indian government offered to release him but Khaliq turned down the offer, refusing any preferential treatment.

 Khaliq had four sons.
 The eldest Ghulam Abbas and his younger brother Mohammad Ashfaq also served in the Pakistan Army.
 Mohammad Ashfaq died when the tractor he was driving overturned near his village.
 The third son, Mohammad Ejaz was a coach of athletics in Pakistan Sports Board while the youngest son, Abdul Razzaq, was an instructor of physical education in the village school.

 Khaliq died on March 10, 1988 in Rawalpindi.

 Legacy

-Khaliq is often regarded as one of Pakistan's greatest sportsmen, and known as one of the pioneers of the Golden Age of Pakistani athletics in the 1950s and 1960s.
-In order to orient the younger generation about Khaliq's exploits in the field of athletics, in 2024, a biopic about him is in the works.
+Khaliq is widely considered one of Pakistan's greatest athletes and a key figure in the Golden Age of Pakistani athletics during the 1950s and 1960s.
+To introduce his legacy to a new generation, a biopic about his life has been in development since 2024.
+His legendary rivalry with Indian sprinter Milkha Singh, particularly at the 1960 Lahore Meet, was previously depicted in the 2013 Bollywood film Bhaag Milkha Bhaag, where Indian actor Dev Gill portrayed Khaliq.